The NHS of Baltimore is proud to be part of the Project Reinvest. Discover the possibilities of homeownership and find out if it’s right for you!

 There is no asset test for Project Reinvest.

 A complete list of participating lenders is posted on this site and updated as additional partners are added.
 No mortgage brokers will be included in the program.

 Homeownership counseling is an eight hour class that teaches about the home buying process.
 It includes a one hour session with a certified counselor.
 You may schedule a class with NHS or participate in the online class through NHS of Baltimore partner eHome America.
-You may also receive your homeownership counseling from any approved counseling agency listed on our website.
-Click here for a list of agencies.
 In Maryland a buyer must also attend a 1 on 1 counseling session.
 This is scheduled after your 8- hour class with the same counseling agency.
 You must complete your homebuyer class and your 1 on 1 counseling session before signing a contract to purchase your home.

 The information about the Project Reinvest program and the opportunity to schedule an appointment will be available on February 15th on our website www.nhsbaltimore.org/dpa.
 Once a buyer is determined to be eligible a commitment letter will be issued with a copy sent to the first mortgage lender.
 The lender will then prepare documents to closing and provide copies of required documents to NHS of Baltimore at least seven (7) business days prior to closing.
 NHS of Baltimore will then have all documents prepared for the closing.

 NHS needs 4 weeks to close the loan after your appointment.
 The program cannot be expedited to accommodate early settlement dates.

 Yes, if you currently own a home but will be selling it prior to closing on the Project Reinvest property, you can still be eligible for the program.
 At the time of closing you may not own any additional properties including investment properties.